russpowers/mocha-as-generated/README.md

 require("mocha-as-generated")();
 ```

-You can of course put this code in a common test fixture file; for an example, see
+You can of course put this code in a common test fixture file.
-[the Mocha as Generated tests themselves][fixturedemo].

 ### AMD

-Mocha as Generated supports being used as an [AMD][amd] module, registering itself anonymously.
+Mocha as Generated supports being used as an AMD module, registering itself anonymously.
 So, assuming you have
 configured your loader to map the Mocha and Mocha as Generated files to the respective module IDs `"mocha"` and
 `"mocha-as-generated"`, you can use them as follows: